kristapsdz/openradtool/README.md

 # Introduction

-*kwebapp* translates business logic of a database application---objects and queries---into C and SQL ([SQLite](https://sqlite.org)) code.
+*kwebapp* translates business logic of a database application---objects and queries---into C, SQL ([SQLite](https://sqlite.org)), and JavaScript code.
 The business logic is given as a configuration file, for example:

 ```
 struct user {